The Southwest Florida Astronomical Society

 Join us monthly for informative programs that will educate, excite, and leave you wanting and searching for more.

-May - Gabriel Maxwell Bowman - Moon Missions over the Last 20 Years
+October - Gabriel Maxwell Bowman Lunar & Planetary Lab, University of Arizona Moon Missions over the Last 20 Years

 Astrophotography & Astronomy Planning Tools